okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

 ## User Schema Operations

-Each of the operations described here affects the Schema associated with a single User Type (see [User Types](/docs/reference/api/user-types)).
+Each of the operations described here affects the Schema associated with a single User Type (see <ApiLifecycle access="ea" /> [User Types](/docs/reference/api/user-types)).
 The `${typeId}` element in the URI specifies which type.
 It can be the literal `default` to operate on the Schema of the default User Type, which is created when the org is initialized, or it can be a schema ID.

 Each User Type has an associated Schema.
 In the future the linkage between Schema and User Type may be extended (for example, to allow multiple Types to share a Schema) but for now this is a 1:1 relationship.
 Given a User Type, the schema ID of the associated Schema can be derived by replacing the leading `oty` of the user type ID with `osc`.
 For example, a User Type with ID `oty1234567890abcdefg` would have a schema ID of `osc1234567890abcdefg`.
 The ID can also be obtained from the `schema` link associated with a User Type as returned by a User Types operation.